- Why are evaluations being conducted online this year?

 Q: How long does it take to complete the survey?

-A: There are 19 questions, and it should take 5-15 minutes to complete the survey, per course.
+A: It should take 5–15 minutes to complete the survey, per course.

-Q: What are the evaluation questions for Spring 2014?
-How were they determined?
+Q: What are the evaluation questions SAIC course evaluations?
+How are they determined?

 Q: How are students supposed to fill out online evaluations if they don’t have a laptop in class?